swtv-kaist/cs350-fall25/README.md

 # KAIST CS350 Intro. to Software Engineering, Fall '25

 ## Announcement
+- Nov 17: No realtime class on Nov 19.
+Instead, I will upload a lecture movie for Nov 19th class by tonight so that you can start Safehome implementation early.
 - Nov 12: Dec 3 (Wed) class will be an offline class, not an online class.
 - Nov 3: We do not have a class on Dec 1.
 Instead of a makeup class, we will extend class hour by 10 min.
 - Oct 13: We do not have a midterm exam.
 We will have a class on Oct 20 (Mon), but not on Oct 22 (Wed) due to possible conflict w/ exams of other classes.